Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP

 The rapid advancement of agentic AI in 2025 further accelerated this transition.
-The integration of autonomous agents with LLMs enhanced system capabilities in complex reasoning, tool invocation, and inter-agent communication \cite{luo2025large, belcak2025small}.
-These agents, powered by core LLMs such as GPT, Claude, and others, serve as the foundation of intelligent systems capable of interacting with external APIs, retrieving information from knowledge bases, and negotiating with other agents to fulfill the intent of a user's prompt \cite{park2023generative}.
+The integration of autonomous agents with LLMs enhanced system capabilities in complex reasoning and inter-agent communication \cite{luo2025large, belcak2025small}.
+These agents serve as the foundation of intelligent systems to fulfill the intent of a user's prompt \cite{park2023generative}.
 This architecture transforms LLMs from passive responders into dynamic, goal-driven entities operating within multi-agent ecosystems \cite{luo2025large}.
 A broader systemic transition is expected in 2026, as more companies and organizations begin reshaping their systems to become \textit{agent-ready}.
 This means going beyond traditional software design to ensure that backend services can be accessed by autonomous AI agents.
-Additionally, it will require the integration of context-aware access controls, robust tool invocation frameworks, and protocol support for structured agent communication to ensure safe, reliable, and scalable agent-driven operations \cite{ehtesham2025survey}.

-From a security and privacy perspective, however, this evolution poses significant challenges, particularly given that cybersecurity mechanisms are not evolving at the same pace as agentic AI systems.
-Security teams are still grappling with new threats introduced by LLMs between 2023 and 2025, including prompt injection, context manipulation, unauthorized tool execution, and AI-driven social engineering \cite{das2025security, li2025security}.
-Traditional data security frameworks centered on confidentiality, integrity, and availability (CIA) are no longer sufficient in AI agent environments.
-Instead, these principles must be reinterpreted in a \textbf{context-sensitive manner}, shifting toward \textbf{context confidentiality}, \textbf{context integrity}, and \textbf{context availability} \cite{louck2025security}.
-This adaptation emphasizes the need to secure the evolving, dynamic, and often short-lived context windows that support reasoning, coordination, and decision making in multi agent-systems.